colleenkwilson/Me/README.md

 * Someone who over-indexes on transparency.
 While I may not be able to share everything, I’ll never lie to you.
 * Someone who genuinely cares about your happiness and success.
 While I am not responsible for that, I will do all I can to support it.

-## How I practice Product - Resources/Approaches that inform my practice:
-There are amazing resources available written by people much smarter than me.
-It is my priority, as a practioner of the craft, to constantly be elevating how I practice product and adding new tools to my toolbelt.

-My Product Resource Stack can be found on my Substack, Coffee with Colleen

 ## My energy creators
 * Shipping software and watching the usage data come in
 * Solving a challenging technical, analytical, or strategic problem